The Cost of Always Being the Strong One

 The cost of always being strong is not obvious.
 It does not arrive all at once.
 It accumulates — in the exhaustion that sleep does not fix, in the irritability that surfaces without warning, in the loneliness of being surrounded by people who need you and yet feeling profoundly unseen.

 It costs you the experience of being held.
 When you are always the one who holds, you rarely allow yourself to be held in return.
-You have learned to need very little — or to appear to need very little — because needing things feels like weakness, and weakness is not something the strong one is allowed.
+You learn to need very little — or to appear to need very little — because needing things feels like weakness, and weakness is not something the strong one is allowed.

 It costs you authenticity.
 The version of yourself that is always composed, always capable, always fine — that is a performance.
 And performances are exhausting to maintain indefinitely.